fvoroshilin/msi-backlight/README.md

 Steady color :
 ```
-msi-perkeyrgb --model <MSI model> -s <COLOR>
+msi-backlight --model <MSI model> -s <COLOR>
 ```

 Built-in preset (see `--list-presets` for available options) :
 ```
-msi-perkeyrgb --model <MSI model> -p <preset>
+msi-backlight --model <MSI model> -p <preset>
 ```

 ### Advanced usage

 Set from configuration file :
 ```
-msi-perkeyrgb --model <MSI model> -c <path to your configuration file>
+msi-backlight --model <MSI model> -c <path to your configuration file>
 ```
 The configuration file allows you to set individual key configurations.
 It can have any extension.
-See the [dedicated wiki page](https://github.com/Askannz/msi-perkeyrgb/wiki/Configuration-file-guide) for its syntax and examples.
+See the [dedicated wiki page](https://github.com/Askannz/msi-backlight/wiki/Configuration-file-guide) for its syntax and examples.

 How does it work, and credits